Man shot, killed near Albertville after domestic dispute

 Deputies were called to the shooting scene around 11:30 p.m.

+Smith told WHNT News 19 that the suspect is known to law enforcement.

+He said officers respond to calls in that area weekly for various reports.

-Chief Deputy Guthrie confirms that there is no threat to the public.
+Chief Deputy Guthrie confirmed that there is no threat to the public.

 The State Bureau of Investigation is investigating the shooting.